CS222-UIUC/course-project-babylon/README.md

 - Follow the instruction to install [Ta-Lib](https://pypi.org/project/TA-Lib/)
 - To run the application: `python3 -m streamlit run .\src\web\st_gui.py` or `streamlit run .\src\web\st_gui.py`
 ## Group Members
-- Tass Hu: working on most of the backend part, including the algorithm of trading bot, Alpaca API connections, and provide supportive functionalities to the frontend
+- Tass Hu: working on most of the backend part, including the algorithm of trading bot, fastAPI, and Alpaca API connections
-- Chaoxiong Liang: working on Alpaca API connections, making real-time, interactive graphs based on data gathered
+- Chaoxiong Liang: working on data visualizations of the performance of algos, creating real-time, interactive graphs based on streaming data
-- Jingyan Hu: working on the web interface, integrating functionalities that require user access
+- Jingyan Hu: working on the web interface, gui design, and design of overall structure of the web, integrating functionalities that require user access
 - Xinyi Ye: working on the web interface, integrating functionalities that require user access